This article describes the current limitations of the solution.

 Google Forms are not migrated to SharePoint.

-Page footers are not migrated to SharePoint.
+Page headers and footers are not migrated to SharePoint.

 Page templates are used for creating new pages in your Google site.
 They have predefined elements such as as texts, images, gadgets, and more.